Wifx/meta-wifx/README.md

 # This layer provides support for LORX One Wifx gateway

 ## Supported SoCs / MACHINE names
--   LORIX One product / sama5d4-lorix-one
+-   LORIX One product / sama5d4-lorix-one (256 and 512MB NAND versions)

 ## Sources